 The potential of mobile money to extend financial services to the rural poor is immense.
 In the same spirit, Cabinet [of Uganda] has approved Agency banking guidelines (The New Vision, 2nd October 2013).
 This means that mobile money agents like kiosks, shops and street vendors can now provide mobile money services.

 The mobile money ecosystem is composed of several players – telecoms, banks, regulators, agents and merchants.
 Telecoms are regulated by Uganda Communications Commission (UCC), through the UCC Act, 2013.
 Banks are regulated by Bank of Uganda (BOU) through the Financial Institutions Act, 2004.
 FIA does not mandate BOU to regulate non-financial institutions like telecoms.
-Although the UCC Act 2013, provides for regulation of ‘mobile value added services’ these are not clearly defined in the act.
+Although the UCC Act 2013, provides for the regulation of ‘mobile value-added services’ these are not clearly defined in the act.
 To provide mobile money services, telecoms must partner with a bank that is prudentially regulated.
 All these entities operate within the cyber laws of Uganda, issued by the National Information Technology Authority (NITA) Uganda.
 The Uganda cyber laws include (i) Computer Misuse Act (2011), (ii) Electronic Transactions Act, 2011 and (iii) Electronic Signatures Act, 2011.
-These laws provide regulatory environment for tackling cybercrimes, intellectual property rights, copyrights protection, enabling e-commerce and facilitating trade as well as regulating the use of electronic signatures.
+These laws provide a regulatory environment for tackling cybercrimes, intellectual property rights, copyrights protection, enabling e-commerce and facilitating trade as well as regulating the use of electronic signatures.

 At the moment, there is no specific law that regulates mobile money services in Uganda.
 A law is needed as soon as yesterday as a lot of money is involved.

 Concern one: Telecoms should not use UCC license to operate mobile money.
 They are not banks!